kfstorm/carnivore/README.md

 - **applications/interactive-cli**: An interactive CLI tool that reads URLs pasted in the terminal, archives webpages using **Carnivore Lib**, and invokes a post-processing command for further processing.

-- **applications/telegram-bot**: A Telegram bot that listens for URLs in messages in a specific channel, archives webpages using **Carnivore Lib**, and invokes a post-processing command for further processing.
+- **applications/telegram-bot**: A Telegram bot that listens for URLs in messages sent to the bot or sent to a channel with the bot, archives webpages using **Carnivore Lib**, and invokes a post-processing command for further processing.

 ### Carnivore Lib